Designer’s guide to creating a lean persona template – you’re just a few steps away from a speedier, lighter design process!

 Lean persona templates are used to get an idea of a target user group out to your team and stakeholders, and align everyone around the end user from the very beginning of each UX project.

-Unlike user personas, which require deep user research by a key individuals, market competition and an extensive persona report, lean personas aren’t based on real data.
+Unlike user personas, which require deep user research by key individuals, market competition and an extensive persona report, lean personas aren’t based on real data.
 Instead, these early personas are created using research cadences and involve the whole team.

 Lean persona templates are generally created in alignment with Lean UX, a solution-based approach to design thinking that aims to provide value while avoiding waste.
 In accordance with the lean UX philosophy, lean personas help to bring products to light faster and with fewer resources.